smallab/raspicam-meets-cinder-on-raspi4/README.md

 * a micro SD card of 8Gb minimum
 * a power outlet for the Raspberry Pi
 * a "RaspiCam", preferably infrared-enhanced because they work better in low light conditions: [Raspberry Pi Camera Module 2 NoIR](https://www.raspberrypi.com/products/pi-noir-camera-v2/)
-* a video projector with a resolution of at least 1024 x 576px
+* a video projector with a resolution of at least 1024 × 576px

 ## Raspbian OS setup